Trigger warning: This post discusses sensitive issues around eating disorders and mental health.

 It goes without saying that if you have an eating disorder then, where possible, you should seek professional medical advice when looking to address your eating behaviours.

-However, one thing I have found helpful and am happy to recommend is the suggested eating plan in Christopher Fairburn’s book, Overcoming Binge Eating.
+However, one thing I have found helpful and was the suggested eating plan in Christopher Fairburn’s book, Overcoming Binge Eating.
 In it, he recommends establishing regular eating patterns with three set meals and three planned snacks a day.
 That structure helps ensure I am eating enough and makes me less likely to engage in disordered behaviours.

 I am also making an effort to change my attitudes around food.
 To view it as nourishment and take enjoyment in the preparation to help me feel more satisfied and less likely to binge.
 I am working on practising more self care and developing healthier methods of coping with my feelings that do not involve food.